saltyorg/docs/docs/apps/plex.md

 === "Docker+"

     The following advanced options are available via create_docker_container but are not defined in the role.
-See: [docker_container module](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_container_module.html)
+See: https://docs.ansible.com/ansible/latest/collections/community/docker/docker_container_module.html

     <h5>Resource Limits</h5>